21 Things to Do in Anakeesta Gatlinburg, TN 2026

 Source: @anakeesta

 As the first of its kind in the United States, the Rail Runner Mountain Coaster is a must-visit adventure.
 This downhill adventure takes you on a ride through a single rail system, where you get to control the speed up to 25 miles per hour.
-The ride is about 1000 feet to the top, along which you can get to see the scenic nature of the park and bask in the blissful wind brushing through your hair.
+The ride follows more than 1,600 feet of track, along which you can get to see the scenic nature of the park and bask in the blissful wind brushing through your hair.

 The many turns in the forest are exhilarating as they take you through 400-foot elevation changes through the Anakeesta mountains.
 This is definitely a must-try for visitors.